-- Excluding cars is cheap, quick and effective.
+- Excluding cars from city centres is cheap, quick and effective.
 It dramatically reduces congestion and pollution.
 We can see it working well within the bus-gate scheme in Bath and in these places round the world: https://en.m.wikipedia.

-- BUT car trips dominate all trips, even in Bath, where nearly 70% are made by car and less than 10% by bus.
+- BUT car trips dominate all trips, even within Bath, where nearly 70% are made by car and less than 10% by bus.

-- Other European cities have shown that public transport usage can be increase to over 20% of the market, not by low fares or free services but by opting for or expanding tram systems, which passengers prefer.
+- Other European cities have shown that public transport usage can be increase to over 20% of the market – Freiburg is a good example, not by low fares or free services but by opting for or expanding tram systems, which passengers prefer.
 There are many examples from France and Germany that show tram + bus can get over 20% of modal split, and car reduced to under 40%.

-- While laying tramlines is expensive in first cost compared with buying buses just using existing roads funded by the council tax payers,the TOTAL cost to these same ratepayers of maintaining the roads once the heavy buses have started and trundled over them for a few years, gouging out potholes and releasing the material as Oslo Effect dust.
+- While laying tramlines is expensive in first cost compared with buying buses just using existing roads funded by the council tax payers, the TOTAL cost to these same ratepayers of maintaining the roads once the heavy buses have started and trundled over them for a few years, gouging out potholes and releasing the material as Oslo Effect dust is very high.
 What then is the total cost of the road maintenance, bus maintenance, NHS costs for respiratory disease, etc.